 The Copenhagen Half Marathon combines a world record course with sightseeing in a cool city.
 Join in to feel the rush on a course designed to break limits.

-When the gun launching the 6th race edition of the CPH Half goes off, it is not only heard in Denmark.
+When the gun launching the CPH Half goes off, it is not only heard in Denmark.

 Being an IAAF Gold Label half marathon and a world record course, the CPH Half attracts thousands of runners from all over the world – top athletes as well as recreational runners, who have chosen Copenhagen as the backdrop for their once in a lifetime running experience, regardless of pace and ambitions.

 The CPH Half 2021 is held on Sunday, September 19, starting at 11:15 am.

 Start & finish: The race starts and finishes on Øster Allé in Fælledparken, central Copenhagen

 Registration: Entry opens on October 1, 2020, 12:00 noon CET.